FreshRSS/FreshRSS/docs/en/users/06_Mobile_access.md

 ## Access via Browser

-The FreshRSS's user interface is optimized for both small and large screens.
+The FreshRSS user interface is optimized for both small and large screens.
 The content will fit nicely on small mobile device screens as well.

 ## Access via Mobile App